KILTprotocol/docs/docs/sdk/1-workshop/03-attester/01-account.md

 A KILT account is a set of cryptographic elements:

 - The address, which is generated from the public key
-- A signing keypair write transactions on-chain
+- A signing keypair to write transactions on-chain

 :::